whoisdsmith/sunotools/api/API II/README.md

   sunoapi/sunoapi:latest
 ```

-##### Attention: It is necessary to https://sunoapi.s3.bitiful.net Replace with the actual address you can access, and the final uploaded image file will pass through http://xxxxxx.s3.bitiful.net/images/upload/xxxxxx.jpg The format can be accessed, otherwise OpenAI cannot access the image you uploaded and cannot recognize its content.
-Therefore, the function of uploading images to generate music will not be available.
+##### Attention: It is necessary to <https://sunoapi.s3.bitiful.net> Replace with the actual address you can access, and the final uploaded image file will pass through <http://xxxxxx.s3.bitiful.net/images/upload/xxxxxx.jpg> The format can be accessed, otherwise OpenAI cannot access the image you uploaded and cannot recognize its content.
+Therefore, the function of uploading images to generate music will not be available

 #### Docker local compilation and deployment